Image Credit: Billy Gast

-And dig even deeper by exploring the "Genetics and Breeding: Selecting the Right Animals for your Herd" chapter of Grass-Fed Cattle to learn how to select the right breed to suit your climate, environmental conditions, and market opportunities.
+And dig even deeper by exploring the "Genetics and Breeding: Selecting the Right Animals for your Herd" chapter of my book, Grass-Fed Cattle: how to produce and market natural beef, to learn how to select the right breed to suit your climate, environmental conditions, and market opportunities.
 This chapter will also teach you how to recognize the physical characteristics of the most fertile, most efficient, lowest maintenance cattle regardless of what breed they belong to.

 When you're ready to begin searching for the specific cattle breed or breed combination that's right for your ranch, check out the breed directories listed on my Cattle Links page.

 Genetic selection is a two-part process - (1) overall breed choice, discussed above, and (2) the individual cattle that you choose from within the breed(s) that you select for your grazing program.

 Your choice of breed(s) is important to ensure you are raising beef cattle that are adapted to your climate and environmental conditions and to ensure that your cattle's finishing weight and finishing age suits your beef production and marketing strategy.
 But your choice of individual animals to include in your cattle breeding herd is of equal or even greater importance to your herd's ability to thrive in your grazing program.
 You need to learn how to pick the most fertile and most efficient individuals from within your breed(s).

 The genetic variation within a breed is as great as the genetic variation between breeds.
 Including lousy individual cattle will do as much damage, or more, to your herd than picking the wrong breed.
 You need to train your eye to identify the characteristics that reveal the most fertile, lowest-maintenance (most efficient) individuals in order to maximize your conception rates, extend your grazing season, and minimize your production costs.